Conduct & Behavior

 Participation in Student Organizations

-The primary purpose of student organizations registered with ODUS is to provide activities for undergraduate members of the University community.
+The primary purpose of student organizations registered with the University is to provide activities and leadership opportunities for students.

 - Student organizations are strongly encouraged to make all events and activities open to the student body.
 In most instances, funding support from ODUS and the Projects Board requires that events be free and open to all undergraduate students.

-- On occasion, participation in the activities of some groups is open to others who are not members of the University community (e.g. a child actor in a play) but those situations must be discussed with the Office of the Dean of Undergraduate Students in advance.
+- On occasion, participation in the activities of some groups is open to others who are not members of the University community (e.g. a child actor in a play) but those situations must be discussed with your home department (Campus Rec, ODUS, ORL, or the Pace Center) in advance.

 - Student organizations may have connections with external (non-University) organizations, but such connections do not extend any of the privileges of a recognized student organization to the external organization.
 Students may share opportunities sponsored by non-University groups, but in doing so must be explicit that they are separate and independent of both the student group and the University.

 - The activities of fraternities and sororities do not qualify for student organization recognition.
 Refer to Rights, Rules, Responsibilities for prohibitions specific to fraternities and sororities.